 SCCs are based on EBM Instance, and were released by Alibaba Cloud to meet the demands of applications such as high performance computing, artificial intelligence, machine learning, scientific or engineering computing, data analysis, and audio and video processing.
 In the clusters, nodes are connected by Remote Direct Memory Access (RDMA) networks featuring high bandwidth and low latency, guaranteeing the highly parallel efficiency demanded by applications that require high-performance computing.
 Meanwhile, the RoCE (RDMA over Convergent Ethernet) rivals an Infiniband network in terms of connection speed, and supports more extensive Ethernet-based applications.
-The combination of SCCs built on EBM Instance and other Alibaba Cloud elastic high -performance computing (E-HPC) platform with ultimate high performance parallel computing resources, making supercomputing on the cloud a reality.
+The combination of SCCs built on EBM Instance and other Alibaba Cloud computing products such as ECS and GPU servers provides the Alibaba Cloud elastic high-performance computing (E-HPC) platform with ultimate high performance parallel computing resources, making supercomputing on the cloud a reality.